npepin-hub/capstone-prototype/src/pachyderm/README.md

 4. Let's inject our training data into our 'rawdata' Repository and see what happens.
 In the `./testdata/` directory, run:

         pachctl put file rawdata@master -f test.tsv --split line --target-file-datums 5 Note that we used the `--split  --target-file-datums` [option](https://docs.pachyderm.com/latest/how-tos/splitting-data/adjusting_data_processing_w_split/).
-We are dividing our test.tsv file into chunks of 5 lines.
+We are dividing our test.tsv file into smaller .tsv of 5 lines each.
 Because our file contains 100 lines total, this will output 20 Datum(s) of 5 lines each in our rawdata Repository.
 The core use of this split is the ability to **parallelize the job processing**.
     You can check your job list by running:

         pachctl list job